Poison hemlock identification and control

 What to do if you find this plant in King County, Washington

 If you find poison-hemlock, please alert the property owner or residents if possible and report it on our Report-a-Weed form.
+Poison hemlock is required for control on public lands.
 Although private property owners in King County are not required to control poison-hemlock, we do encourage control where possible, especially where people may encounter it accidentally.
 If you notice poison-hemlock any place where people are growing food or collecting wild plants, please notify the property manager or agency in charge as soon as possible, or report the location to us and we will alert them.
 This is especially important in p-patch or community gardens where new gardeners or newcomers to our area may be unfamiliar with this plant.
 If you are unsure about who to contact, we can help (email us).